 I got my first taste of shelter life at 758 West Harrison, where application for admission to the shelters is made.
 I had to stand around outside a while before the doorman would let me in.
 When I got inside the building I found a lot of men sitting on benches.
 They were cursing the shelter, the shelter men, and the case workers.
 One old man sitting near me complained with curses, ‘There’s too much cock-eyed red tape around this place.
 It’s getting worser and worser every time I come up here.’
 A younger man confided to me, ‘It took a lot of courage for me to come into this place; in fact I came up here three times before I went in and then only when a couple of friends came along who had been in before.’

 So begins an undercover investigation of the Chicago shelters in the spring of 1935.
-The picture that emerges from this and similar accounts is not only damning; it is, in places, rather horrifying.
-One reads of incredibly filthy bathrooms in one shelter, “plain dirt all over the floor, while urine that was old and strong smelling was running in small streams everywhere,” through which “it was necessary to wade” in order to use the facilities.
+The picture that emerges from this and similar accounts is, to say the least, damning.
+One reads of incredibly filthy bathrooms in one shelter, “plain dirt all over the floor, while urine that was old and strong smelling was running in small streams everywhere.”
 Garbage cans, overflowing and pungent, were pointedly placed beside the long breadlines in which the men shuffled to get meals, many of the shufflers regularly expectorating into filthy spittoons that were placed in prominent locations.
 Sleeping every night in a packed room with 25 other men was another hardship, especially considering the cacophony of “snoring, sneezing, moaning, sleep-talking, and coughing” that kept one awake for hours.
 “Last night one man coughed so loud and so long that he woke everyone up.
 Finally a fellow told him, ‘For Christ’s sake shut up or get to hell out of here!’”
 The blankets seemed to another reporter to be made of paper, which left the men shivering all night from drafts.
-Bedbugs and lice, fond of this environment, bit and crept all over their prone prey.
+Bedbugs and lice, fond of this environment, bit and crept all over their prey.

 A third branch of Hobohemia was on North Clark Street and a few streets nearby, up north to Washington Square Park.
 Institutions that catered to the homeless and the “queer and exiled types” of the neighborhood proliferated: taverns, pawnshops, second-hand stores, cabarets, dozens of rooming houses and run-down hotels, pool halls, barber shops, and innumerable small dance halls where prostitutes picked up customers or lonely men might buy a ten-cent ticket to dance with a girl.
 “At night,” reported an investigator in 1929, “North Clark Street is a street of bright lights, of dancing, cabareting, drinking, gambling, and vice.”
 Washington Square Park was full of life as well, presenting quite a different aspect from its sanitized appearance today: